Oljato-Monument Valley, UT

 8 people

-As of 2023, 0.586% of Oljato-Monument Valley, UT residents (4 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 0.586% of Oljato-Monument Valley, UT residents (4 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Oljato-Monument Valley, UT was 1.1%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Oljato-Monument Valley, UT compared to that of it's neighboring and parent geographies.